yswang1717/NLLinkNet/README.md

 </p>

 ### 2. A Non-local block
-Nonlocal block computes weighted sum of all pixels for an output pixel.
+Non-local block computes weighted sum of all pixels for an output pixel.
 We consider three candidates of pairwise function f.
 This is an example of Gaussian version f.
-More details are described in paper.
+More details are described in the paper.

 <p align="center">
     <img width=650 src="./imgs/NonlocalBlock.jpg">